01. Asbestos Use in Insulation

 - Military Use: Aircraft, military barracks, ships, shipyards

-- Places Used: Attics, boilers, buildings, ceilings, factories, floors, manufacturing floors, ships, walls
+- Places Used: Attics, boilers, buildings, ceilings, factories, floors, manufacturing floors, residential buildings, sheet packing, ships, walls

-- Noteworthy Brands: Kaylo, manufactured by Owens-Illinois, Inc.; Unibestos manufactured by Pittsburgh Corning; Zonolite manufactured by W.R.
+- Noteworthy Brands: Kaylo, manufactured by Owens-Illinois Inc. and Owens-Corning Fiberglas; Unibestos, manufactured by Pittsburgh Corning; Zonolite, manufactured by W.R.
 Grace

 From the 1970s through the 1990s, U.S. federal agencies began to regulate asbestos.
 Notable regulations around asbestos-containing materials (ACMs) include:

-- In 1973, the Environmental Protection Agency (EPA) banned spray-applied ACMs for fireproofing and insulating purposes.
+- In 1973, the Environmental Protection Agency (EPA) banned spray-applied ACMs used for fireproofing and insulating.

 - In 1975, the EPA banned the installation of asbestos pipe insulation and asbestos block insulation on facility components, such as boilers and hot water tanks.